OnetapInc/chromy/README.md

 ##### .tap(x, y, options = {})

-Synthesize tap by dispatching touche events.
+Synthesize tap by dispatching touch events.
 (NOTE: To dispatch touch events you need to enable a mobile emulation before.)

 ##### .doubleTap(x, y, options = {})

-Synthesize double tap by dispatching touche events.
+Synthesize double tap by dispatching touch events.
 (NOTE: To dispatch touch events you need to enable a mobile emulation before.)

 ##### .defineFunction(func)